Table of Contents

 What Is Fly Tying?

-Whether a tyer seeks to simply tie a few flies a year or annually produce thousands of flies commercially, certain tools are needed.
+Whether you’re a beginner or a professional tyer planning to tie a few or thousands of flies, certain fundamental tools are indispensable.

 Other Useful Tools and Accessories

-A small comb is needed to clean many types of hair for stacking and spinning.
-Manufacturers of fly tying tools sell specialty combs and brushes; however, a mustache or makeup comb/brush will do just fine.
+Comb: A comb is needed to clean many types of hair for stacking and spinning.
+A simple mustache or makeup comb/brush can serve the purpose just fine.